cyrilkurian2/Assignments/README.md

 <ol>
 <li>This program will return the position of search item provided by user if it is present in the given array
 <li>Get the array in which we have to perform linear search and store it in variable SEARCH_ARRAY
-<li>Get the search from user and store it in variable SEARCH_ITEM
+<li>Get the search item from user and store it in variable SEARCH_ITEM
 <li>Find the length of the given array and store it in LENGTH
 <li>DECLARE a variable LOC to save the location of current element in the SEARCH_ARRAY
 <li>Repeat until last element of the SEARCH_ARRAY